Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 	return
 }
 ```
-Coinbase transactions are not signed, because there are no real inputs in them.
+Coinbase transactions are not signed because there are no real inputs in them.

 ```go
 txCopy := tx.TrimmedCopy()